Coding-Scripts-and-Stuff/.github/profile/README.md

 ## Hi there 👋

 This is python scripts and stuff.
-Where me and my friends make python scripts and upload them
+Where me and my friends make python scripts and upload them if

 <h1>Our Repositories</h1>